Johnny Berry: Personal life

 Berry died of cancer in a hospice in Farnham in Surrey at the age of 68 in September 1994 after a short illness and was buried in the Catholic section at Aldershot Cemetery.
-He was the first surviving player of the Munich air disaster to have died.
+He was the first surviving player of the Munich air disaster to die.

-He was survived by his wife Hilda Doreen née Reeves (1928–2016), whom he married at Aldershot in 1948 and his sons Neil (who was later the head teacher of Brampton Manor School), and twins Paul (born 1952) and Craig Andrew David (1952–1995).
+Berry married Hilda Reeves at Aldershot in 1948.
+They had three sons; Neil (who was later the head teacher of Brampton Manor School), and twins Paul (born 1952) and Craig (1952–1995).

 Career

 In 1951, Matt Busby paid Birmingham City £25,000 to bring Berry to Manchester United.
 Berry played 277 matches for Manchester United, scoring 44 goals along the way, including helping Manchester United win three league titles.
 He played regularly for the first six seasons, before losing his place in the starting XI to youngster Kenny Morgans.

 Berry was also capped four times by England while playing for Manchester United, his chances of regular international action inevitably restricted by the form of Stanley Matthews and Tom Finney on the wing.